cleversolutions/cordova-zebra-printer/README.md

 To use with Ionic 3

+I've not published this to cordova plugin registry yet so clone this repo somewhere then in your project ionic cordova plugin add /path/to/this/plugin

 Add the Ionic 3 bindings to your app.module.ts file
 ```
 import { ZebraPrinter } from 'ca-cleversolutions-zebraprinter/native';